Documentation Index

 }

-Applying a border color and dotted lines
+Applying a border colour and dotted lines on hover

 .details-arrow {